cielavenir/salsa-matplotlib/doc/users/annotations.rst

                 )

-For physical coordinate systems (points or pixels) the origin is the (bottom, left) of the figure or axes.
-If the value is negative, however, the origin is from the (right, top) of the figure or axes, analogous to negative indexing of sequences.
+For physical coordinate systems (points or pixels) the origin is the bottom-left of the figure or axes.

 Optionally, you can enable drawing of an arrow from the text to the annotated point by giving a dictionary of arrow properties in the optional keyword